-The Trustee regularly invites the Fund's investment managers to present at Trustee meetings.
+When appropriate, the Trustee invites the Fund's investment managers to present at Trustee meetings.
 During these meetings, the Trustee discusses climate change with the managers, to increase its understanding of the Fund's climate related risks and challenge the adequacy of the steps being taken to manage them.